 I first joined an online dating site during my final semester of college, just before my 21st birthday.
 I found most of my dates from age 21-24 via online dating, ending up in multiple (mostly fruitless) relationships.
 But for every relationship that I found, there were 4-5 mediocre or terrible dates along the way.

-The most…we’ll go with interesting…one of these came about roughly a year after the “date” described above with Jenna.
+The most…we’ll go with interesting…one of these came about roughly a year before the “date” described above with Jenna.
 I had met a girl — Amber — via online dating.
 Our first date consisted of lunch and a walk around a park, and while it wasn’t an overwhelmingly awesome date, it was good enough that we both decided to go on a second date together.
 We decided to meet up at her house, then walk to a bar nearby, have drinks/food there, and see where the evening took us.
 Throughout the evening, I learned quite a bit about Amber.
 She was big into “alternative spirituality”, she would occasionally dress up in Renaissance Fair regalia for fun, and she was very close with her best friend, Bob.

 A few hours and a handful of drinks later, we made our way back to her house where clothes started to come off.
 The long walk back from the bar in the summer heat left us both sweaty, so we decided to shower together.
 That’s where things started to go downhill.